WebOfTrustInfo/rwot11-the-hague/draft-documents/onchain_identity_verification_flows.md

 #### Gated Access

 - AKA: Token-gating
-- Def: Restrict access and/or provide exclusive content, right or membership to some kind of service.
-In the dapp/DeFi context, this can refer to "front-end gating" (access control in the browser to a web resource regardless of origin) or "back-end gating" (wallet checks done by smart-contracts on originating/signing accounts)
+- Def: Restricting access and/or providing exclusive content, right or membership to some kind of service.
+In the dApp/DeFi context, this can refer to "front-end gating" (access control in the browser to a web resource regardless of origin) or "back-end gating" (wallet checks done by smart-contracts on originating/signing accounts)

 #### Gatekeeper